Learn about French language programs in schools

 5. Why learn French?

-Being bilingual in Yukon
+Being bilingual in the Yukon

 • French is an official language of Canada.